The Global Leadership FYE Living Learning Community

 About the Freshman Inquiry Professor

-He is the author of diverse publications ranging from human trafficking, organizational development, and student engagement.
-He has also recently published two articles in Spanish (one with a student) on social policy in Mexico.
-When not learning about the world from his two children Eli and Lilah, he can be found fly fishing the rivers and climbing the mountains of the Pacific Northwest.
+He is the author of diverse publications ranging from human trafficking, development, and student engagement.
+When not learning about the world from his two children Eli and Lilah, he can be found wandering the woods and fishing the rivers of the Pacific Northwest.